 Hmmmm....most likely we overloaded our bodies with sugars and other carbs and created 'greedy' fat cells.
 Yes, I can relate to this.
 Can you?
 Our bodies can only process a certain amount of carbohydrates at at time.
 I'm pretty sure that my eating a full quart of ice cream in one sitting was probably a bit over the limit of what my body could handle.
 Did I do that?
 Yes.
 And, shamefully, not just once.
 Have you heard the saying:

 It's so true.
-I I tried to do this the holiday season two years after I got down to my ideal weight.
+I tried to do this the holiday season two years after I got down to my ideal weight.
 I worked out very hard, as usual, 5-6 days a week, but I also indulged in all the holiday cookies and pies and treats I wanted.
 My neighbor, Nina, makes the most incredible gingerbread houses.

 I ate two.
 Entire houses.
 I did this partly because I felt like I could eat anything I wanted to since I had lost 25 lbs and had maintained my weight for over two years.
-I also did it because my future daughter-in-law suggested a 30-day Paleo challenge that started after the New Year.
+I also did it because a friend suggested a 30-day Paleo challenge that started after the New Year.
 I had heard about Paleo and thought I'd see what it's all about.
 I figured by now, even if I gained a little weight, I'd know how to reel it back in.

 Well, to my horror, in just a month and a half, I packed on 8 lbs. of fat and was overall 10.5 inches larger than I was in October.
 Why was I so shocked?
 Because this was WHILE working out INTENSELY 5-6 days a week!
 Surely this had to account for SOMETHING!
 Did I work my ass off for nothing??
 I thought, "Well, this sucks!"
 But imagine if I had done NOTHING at ALL in the form of exercise?
 How much more I would have gained??
 Anyone's guess.